kaito618/555-Chaser-blinky-/README.md

 ------------------------------
 time now 2026/1/1 9:51 pm and things didn't go as planned i started this project to get experience dealing with easyeda to be able to complete my mp3 player project  but instead i got immersed with the mp3 player project and almost finished it but what i'm sure of now that's this project will be a peace of cake after what i learnt through these couple days right now i start this session at 2026/1/1 10:13 pm

+ the idea will be a cat with eyes as leds